awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartEC2Instance.md

    sudo chkconfig awslogs on
    ```

-   If you are running Amazon Linux 2, start the `awslogs` service with the following command\.
+   If you are running Amazon Linux 2, use the following command to start the service at each system boot\.

    ```
    sudo systemctl enable awslogsd.service